BonsaiDen/JavaScript-Garden/doc/en/function/scopes.md

 their bodies, it will also make the results of certain `if` constructs non-intuitive.

-In the original code the `if` statement seemed to modify the *global variable* `goo`, while actually it modifies the *local variable* - after hoisting has been applied.
+In the original code, although the `if` statement seemed to modify the *global variable* `goo`, it actually modifies the *local variable* - after hoisting has been applied.

-Without the knowledge about *hoisting*, below code might seem to raise a `ReferenceError`.
+Without the knowledge about *hoisting*, the below code might seem to raise a `ReferenceError`.

     // check whether SomeImportantThing has been initiliazed